dataXdevelopment/SEELE/README.md

-Cerebro serves as an end-to-end analytics pipeline for researchers with a friendly UI.
+Cerebro serves as an no-code end-to-end analytics pipeline for media researchers with a friendly UI.
 Designed for fast data scraping, analysis, and visualisation.